koushik0004/mern-chat-app/frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### MERN app for chat application

+In this section of the app we have added following things

+1. @chakra-ui: A modern ui library which supports extensive react web components and better support of web accessibility.
+2. React-router-dom@5: since react router 6 is still evolving and few crucial supports are not there
+3. axios: A rest API calling library which helps in multiple data fetching scenarios

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**